nakano15/giantsummon/README.md

 PlayerItems = Only has Staff of Renew inside.

 Projectiles = Custom projectiles are placed here.

-Only Zacks recruitment related projectiles are inside.
+Quests = The quests that you can find in the game are contained here.
+Well, at least most of them, since some of them may be work in progress.

+Requests = In this folder contains the array of requests companions can give you.
+Each request can spawn at random if their requirement is met.

 TerraGuardian Sprites = TerraGuardian sprites are located here.
 Almost their files are Aseprite files.

+Workbench = Contains files used by mod contributors to aid the mod development with content.
+Some of them may contain spoilers.

+//Main files

 AlexRecruitScripts.cs = Scripts related to Alex's recruitment.
 Also contains a constant with his old owner's name.